 Did you know that 9 out of 10 consumers claim that free shipping is the topmost incentive to shop online more 😱?!

 As mentioned above, offering conditional free shipping can significantly encourage consumers to impulsively purchase more.
 Comparatively, the orders with free shipping are average around 30% higher in value.
 And if free shipping options are available, 93% of online buyers are encouraged to buy more products!

 This simple impulse buying tactic has been implemented by online retailers and brought success to many of them.
 Zalando, a leading multi-national e-commerce company in Europe, is one of them.
 The example below exhibits how Zalando encourages shoppers to buy more by clearly stating the remaining amount to meet the free shipping threshold:

 Counter Items Online

-When the customer has decided on their purchase and is about to pay, there is a perfect window to offer the equivalent to the chocolate at the counter.
-How do we do that?
-With price filtered suggestions.
-Imagine that you are about to pay and are then tempted by a little trinket, it’s inexpensive and matches your desires to perfection.
-Hard to say no, right?
+When a customer has decided on their purchase and is about to pay, there's a perfect window to offer the equivalent to chocolates at the counter.
+How can you do that?
+Offering checkout product recommendations to encourage your customers to continue exploring more items before completing their purchase 🤩!

-Right there you can see the power of personalization and impulse buying.
-Instead of the general chocolate at the counter hoping to attract any customer, you have relevant items that your shoppers are going to completely love.
+Munk Store's customers love Clerk's highly personalized recommendations since 58.9% of them buy products via recommendations!
+Right here, you can see the power of combining personalization and impulse buying 🙌.
+Instead of the general chocolate at the counter hoping to attract some customers, you can suggest relevant, personalized items that your customers are going to completely love 🥰.